 Different Types Of Telescope Filters

 In my ‘can telescope damage your eyes’ article, I have warned you several times not to look directly at the sun through a telescope.
-It will definitely harm your eyes.
+It will harm your eyes.

 Chromatic Aberration Filters